radixdev/qbittorent-vpn-switch-rebooter/README.md

 # qbittorent-vpn-switch-rebooter

+This script detects whether the running qBittorent instance (using the webUi plugin over localhost) needs to be rebooted due to no torrents actually downloading.
+This frequently happens after the VPN changes IP addresses and qBittorent fails to update.

 ## Install
 1. Add a shorcut to qbittorent to this folder and rename it to "qtshortcut".
 2. Run `pip install qbittorrent-api`